How to be Carbon Conscious Without being a Party Pooper

 Turning heating down 1°C saves $55 each year - that's 184kg CO2

-To reduce your emissions, ensure to use public transport or lift share where possible.
-Making sure your car is winter weather ready is not only a great thing for safety, it is also an easy way to lower your carbon.
-Simple things such as, checking your tyre tread & inflation pressures, using high gears safely and not leaving the car idling in long queues, utilising the start/stop facility if you have one, can all make a difference.
+If you are permitted to travel , do so safely making sure your car is winter weather ready ; this will reduce its carbon emissions.
+Simple things such as, checking your tyre tread & inflation pressures, using high gears safely and not leaving the car idling in long queues, utilizing the start/stop facility if you have one, can all make a difference.
 Think about travelling during quieter hours and cruising along in top gear to save fuel and carbon!

 Flights in particular will contribute to your carbon footprint big time!
 If they are unavoidable this thanksgiving, or over the holiday period, you can offset these emissions using our offsetting projects.

-Take advantage of the Black Friday sales online to avoid the crush and panic and reduce your travel related carbon.
+Take advantage of the Black Friday sales online to avoid the crowds and stay safe..

 Consider donating items of food (long lasting is best) or clothing to food banks or charities.
 This is great to help out those less fortunate whilst reminding you to be thankful and encouraging a less wasteful lifestyle.